cltl/nafparserpy/naf_development_doc/comments_and_todos.md

 suggest that the target ids should be *term* ids, but many can directly refer to *wf* ids.

 ## Done
-I have removed references to 'term' ids in a number of comments, e.g. for opinion elements.
+Removed references to 'term' ids in a number of comments, e.g. for opinion elements.

 # Element sequence declarations
 ## Problem